datnguyenzzz/E_commerce_django/services/user_update/README.md

 * This is user update service

-.
-Support /user_api /POST | /PUT | /DELETE method
++ Support /user_api /POST | /PUT | /DELETE method

-. publish every changes to RabbitMQ - FANOUT method
++ Publish every changes to RabbitMQ - FANOUT method

++ Using Flask for backend